Ranked in the top 100 for Business and Management (QS World University Rankings 2020)

 You’ll also develop your own skills in relation to human behaviour and leadership in the workplace, preparing you for a wide range of business and management roles across a variety of sectors.

 At Aston University, you’ll learn from one of the best known and most successful academic groups in work and psychology in Europe.
 The department is recognised internationally for its research activities.
 We research the challenges concerning the future of work and organisations.
 Staff are active in research studies including aspects of leadership and innovation, strategic and international human resource management, diversity, inclusion and meaningful work, CSR, ethics and sustainability.
 You will find their practical knowledge of organisational behaviour and workplace psychology incredibly valuable.

-This course is open to graduates from a variety of academic backgrounds, but particularly relevant to psychology, social science and business graduates at undergraduate level.
+This course is particularly relevant to psychology, social science and business graduates at undergraduate level.